DR. DEANNA SAYLOR, MD, MHS

 Dr. Becker completed undergraduate work in neuroscience at Colgate University, and graduate training leading to MA and Ph.D. degrees at Harvard University in physiological and developmental psychology.
 Prior to working with the Foundation, Dr. Becker served for six years as Development Associate to Dr. Theodore Munsat in his tenure as Chairman of the Education Committee of the London-based World Federation of Neurology, assisting in developing and delivering educational resources promoting improved neurological practice to 40 low resource countries.
 Focus areas for program development activities included the Neurology Resident Training Program in Honduras and Continuing Medical Education in regions served.
 In addition to her work in neurology program development, Dr. Becker provides developmental education and strategic planning consult to New England schools and organizations.

-Soonmyung is a fourth-year undergraduate student at the Johns Hopkins University.
-He is currently pursuing his Bachelor of Science in Neuroscience and Public Health Studies, and will work towards an MD degree in the near future.
-Soonmyung conducts basic, clinical and epidemiological research on multiple sclerosis at the Johns Hopkins School of Medicine.
-In addition to his scientific interests, he is passionate about serving disadvantaged and underserved populations, especially the refugee and migrant population.
+Soonmyung graduated from the Johns Hopkins University with a Bachelor of Science degree in Neuroscience and Public Health Studies, and will work towards an MD degree in the near future.
+Soonmyung conducts basic, clinical and global health research on multiple sclerosis at the Johns Hopkins School of Medicine.
+In addition to his scientific interests, he is passionate about serving disadvantaged and underserved populations, especially the refugee and migrant populations.
 Soonmyung has previously served as a Health and Wellness Program intern at World Relief Chicago, a faith-based non-profit organization that serves the essential needs of refugees and other immigrants.
 He hopes to cultivate all his interests to become a neurologist specializing in the global health of neurological disorders, especially in low-resourced regions.

-Emery is a fourth-year undergraduate at Johns Hopkins University, studying Neuroscience and Spanish for the Professions.
+Emery graduated from the Johns Hopkins University with a Bachelor of Science degree in Neuroscience and Spanish for the Professions.
 She hopes to pursue a medical degree and is passionate about community service.
 She has been volunteering with underserved communities throughout Baltimore for the past four years, devoting time to health fairs and tutoring with the Latinx community, engaging in therapeutic activities with children recovering from brain and spinal cord injuries, and supplementing elementary school visual arts curriculum with her organization Art Brigade.
 Emery enjoys encouraging children to express their creativity through art because she has been able to find a voice through art, whether it be studio drawing or graphic design, and hopes to inspire other to so the same.

 FORMER PRESIDENT, BOARD MEMBER